Floe-dev/floe/README.md

 - **Open source**
   Great products are built through collaboration and feedback.
 That's why Floe is completely open source.

+- **Content as data**
+  Treat your content for what it really is: data.
+Stop worrying about managing UI templates.
+Just write Markdown, ship, repeat.

+- **Co-locate Content + Code**
+  Write your content where it's relevant.
+Use the same repository for your content as your source code.

 - **Single source of truth**
   Floe is backed by git.
 Use your codebase as your single source of truth.

-- **Content <> UI de-coupling**
-  Treat your content for what it really is: data.
-Co-locate your data with code across multiple repositories.
-Plus, there's no need to redeploy your templates everytime you ship a data change.

 - **Built on React**
   Get started quickly with a pre-built Floe template.
 Or use Floe's Primitives library to create your own.